jssuthahar/Article/Job/05 Project & Team-Related Interview Questions – Nikhil.md

 > I implemented authentication and authorization using ASP.NET Identity, used HTTPS, encrypted connection strings, and handled sensitive logic on the server side only.

+Thanks for confirming!
+Since your current README already covers most questions, here are **additional unique project and team-related questions** that are not in the file yet.
+You can use these to further strengthen your interview preparation:

 ---

+### ✅ **Additional Questions with Suggested Answers**

+---

+### 27. **How did you gather requirements for the project?**

+> During my internship, I was given user stories and functional requirements by the project lead.
+I clarified unclear points through meetings and documented the acceptance criteria in Trello for each module.

+---

+### 28. **Did you write any documentation for your project?**

+> Yes, I documented the API endpoints using Swagger for the backend and created a user manual for internal testers.
+I also maintained README files for setup instructions.

+---

+### 29. **How did you handle code reviews?**

+> I raised pull requests for all major features.
+My mentor or senior reviewed my code, gave feedback on naming conventions, performance, or readability, and I made changes before merging to main.

+---

+### 30. **How did you collaborate with other developers during your internship?**

+> We used GitHub for code collaboration, and Microsoft Teams for calls.
+For each feature, we discussed the task, estimated time, and synced regularly.
+We resolved merge conflicts and reviewed each other’s work.

+---

+### 31. **How do you ensure your code is clean and maintainable?**

+> I follow SOLID principles and meaningful naming conventions.
+I use helper methods to reduce redundancy and keep my methods short.
+I also add comments where business logic is complex.

+---

+### 32. **What would you do differently if you redid the project?**

+> I would focus more on unit testing and error logging from the beginning.
+I’d also modularize the frontend more cleanly and try using dependency injection in more parts of the WPF application.

+---

+### 33. **Did you integrate any logging or monitoring in your project?**

+> Yes, I used built-in ASP.NET Core logging for error tracking and wrote logs to file.
+In WPF, I created a simple log writer class to capture application errors.

+---

+### 34. **Did your project go live or stay in development?**

+> One of our projects (the billing app) was deployed for internal use in a staging environment.
+We collected feedback and iterated based on user input.

+---

+### 35. **Did you use environment configurations like dev/test/prod?**

+> Yes, I maintained different appsettings.json files for development and staging.
+Environment-specific database strings and email credentials were managed using Azure configuration.

+---

+### 36. **How did you handle errors in your application?**

+> I used try-catch blocks and logged exceptions using middleware in ASP.NET Core.
+For user-facing errors, I displayed friendly messages.
+In WPF, I used global exception handling to capture UI-level errors.

 ## 🧠 Bonus Tips for Interview